“DELIVER US FROM ALL EVIL,” (DANGER & ABUSE,) AND “RESTORE OUR SOULS”

 [Acknowledgement to the people who compiled and published these images]

-Only Jesus can “restore” or renew our souls, (minds or thoughts, beliefs, and emotions) through the Truth of His Word in Holy-Spirit teaching and power, (John 16:13-14.)
+Only Jesus can “deliver us from evil” to “restore” or renew our souls, (minds or thoughts, beliefs, and emotions) through the Truth of His Word in Holy-Spirit teaching and power, (John 16:13-14.)
 No psychologist, psychiatrist, or medical doctor can do this.
 Consulting them might relieve some of the burdens for a while, and the drugs doctors push onto those who suffer emotionally may calm them for the moment.
 But only Jesus can truly heal people emotionally, and often, He uses sincere believers as His instruments to quell their hurt and confusion.
-The point is: Jesus always “comforts” and thus heals us through His Word, (the Rod or Scriptural correction,) and Spirit, (the Staff or Holy Spirit conviction and leading,) to “restore” our souls or minds: (will, intellect, and emotions,) (Psalm 23:4.)
-That is why He promised, “If you abide in My Word, you are My disciples indeed.
+Point is: Jesus comforts and heals us through His Word, (the Rod or Scriptural correction,) and Spirit, (the Staff or Holy-Spirit conviction and leading,) to “restore” our souls or minds: (will, intellect, and emotions,) (Ps.
+23:4.)
+Thus, He promised, “If you abide in My Word, you are My disciples indeed.
 And [then] you shall know the truth [about everything] and the truth shall set your free,” (Jn.
 8:31-32.)

-In other words, we must get a reality check from above on everything that keeps on torturing and devastating us.
-As long as believers allow people to deceive them, they will be enslaved by abusive sadists at home; in religion, politics, and everywhere else, (2 Pt.
+¨ In other words, we must get a reality check from above on everything that keeps on torturing us.
+As long as believers allow people to deceive them, they will be enslaved by abusive sadists at home, in religion, politics, and everywhere else, (2 Pt.
 2:19-22!)
 That is why Jesus warned in Luke 8:18, “Take heed [or be careful] how you hear: for whosoever has, to him shall be given; and whosoever has not, from him shall be taken even that which he [might think] he has.”
-We must always make sure we know what God and people are saying so that we do not miss the truth, become confused, make mistakes, draw our own conclusions, take an overall view which lead to misunderstanding, and miss deceptions and trickery that mighty destroy us.
-So, to “understand” is the crux of our spiritual and emotional lives.
+We must always make sure we know what God and people are saying so that we do not miss the truth, become confused, make mistakes, draw our own conclusions, take an overall view which leads to misunderstanding, and miss deceptions and trickery that mighty destroy us.
+So, to “understand” is the crux of our spiritual, intellectual, and emotional lives.

 ¨ As Jesus illustrated in Scripture, ‘understanding’ with the motive of obeying God, was passionately practiced even under the Old Testament Covenant, (Nehemiah 8:3,5-6,13,) and so, it is vital to understand the Word of God to know where we are with Him and what He expects us to do, ( Mt.
 22:29, 2 Tim.
 2:15, Mt.
 13:19 KJV.)